 Sump Pump Float Switch Working Principle

-Figure 1: A float switch
+Figure 1: Float switch for sump pump

 Table of contents